A State-Space Perspective on Modelling and Inference for Online Skill Rating: Introduction

 The paper will proceed as follows.
 In Section \ref{sec:Model-Specification}, we describe a high-level formalism for state-space formulations of the skill estimation problem.
 In Section \ref{sec:Inference}, we outline the possible inference objectives for this problem and how they interact as well as the general structure of tractable inference, induced approximations and relevant complexity considerations.
 In Section \ref{sec:Concrete-Procedures}, we review a variety of concrete procedures for the skill estimation problem, combining probabilistic models and inference algorithms unifying existing approaches and introducing new ones.
-In Section \ref{sec:Experiments}, we perform some numerical experiments, demonstrating and contrasting some of the varied approaches on real data.
+In Section \ref{sec:Experiments}, we perform some numerical experiments, demonstrating and contrasting some of the varied approaches to real data.
 Finally, in Section \ref{sec:Discussion}, we conclude with a discussion on general recommendations and extensions.
-The paper is accompanied by a \texttt{python} package for reproducibility and extension of discussed techniques, found at \href{https://github.com/SamDuffield/abile}{github.com/SamDuffield/abile}.